csound-flossmanual/csound-floss/book/05-f-am-rm-waveshaping.md

-1. [This is the same for Granular Synthesis which can either be
-    \"pure\" synthesis or applied so sampled
-    sound.]{#endnote-e24221b6-a525-4a6a-8aa9-42071e49246d}
 2. [Have a look at Iain McCurdy\'s Realtime example (which has also been ported to CsoundQt by René Jopi) for \'distort\' for a more interactive exploration of the